 Turn your navigation buttons into app shortcuts

-Using the old but ever-useful app Home2 Shortcut, you can assign various shortcuts to your navigation buttons, letting you access your favorite apps instantly from any screen.
-For example, I've assigned File Manager (which is extremely useful, but not too sexy on my homescreen) to a double-tap of the home button, while I can open my camera from any screen by tapping the home button then the back-navigation keys.
+Using specialized apps you can assign various shortcuts to your navigation buttons, letting you access your favorite apps instantly from any screen.
+For example, I assigned File Manager (which is extremely useful, but not too sexy on my homescreen) to a double-tap of the home button, while I can open my camera from any screen by tapping the home button then the back-navigation keys.

 Bonus tip: Completely change how your phone looks and acts